WaveBeans/wave-blog/fade-in-out-effect/fade-in-out-effect.md

 ## Fade functions implementation

-We’ll implement the fade in function as an input so any signal may apply it while mixing it in.
-The function will use parameters in seconds, which we would need to convert before using.
-The sample code is below.
+We’ll implement the fade functions as [WaveBeans function as an input](https://wavebeans.io/docs/api/inputs/function-as-input.html) so any signal may use it by simply mixing it in.
+The function will use parameters in seconds, which we would need to convert before using to samples.
+The fade in function sample code is below.

 ```kotlin
 val fadeInMix = input { (sampleIndex, sampleRate) ->